 Animation of the principle characters was performed through a process called rotoscoping, whereby real objects were used as models for animation work, lending a life-like and quirky feel to the movement that might seem flat and predictable if animated through simple physics models.
-Allegedly, Lester's appearance is based on Eric Chahi.
-However, because Chahi found it disturbing to see himself in the game, he decided to change Lester to a Redhead.
+Lester's appearance is supposedly based on Eric Chahi, the game's designer.
+However, because Chahi found it disturbing to view himself as a character in the game, he decided to alter Lester's appearance and depicted him as a redhead instead.

 Further obstacles were added for the Genesis and SNES console ports, as Interplay purportedly wanted players to get as much gameplay as possible for their dollar.
 Nintendo also had demands about certain scenes which were considered to be inappropriate for minors (which amounted to a few pixels worth of deletions during a bathhouse scene; as well as changing reddish ichor, which might be interpreted as blood, to green).